1.0 POLICY STATEMENT

 As members of RIT community, all administrative officers are responsible for sustaining highest ethical standards of this institution, and of the broader community in which they function.
 The Institute values integrity, honesty and fairness and strives to integrate these values into its teaching, research and Extension practices.

 This “Code” is a shared statement of the Institute’s commitment to uphold the ethical, professional and legal standards as basis for daily and long-term decisions and actions.
 All the members must be cognizant of and comply with the relevant policies, standards, laws and regulations that guide the members in dispensing their work.
-All members are accountable for their individual actions and as members of the Institute all are collectively accountable for upholding these standards of behaviour and for compliance with all applicable laws and policies.
+All members are accountable for their individual actions and as members of the Institute all are collectively accountable for upholding these standards of behavior and for compliance with all applicable laws and policies.

 Adherence to this Code also makes all members responsible for bringing suspected violations of applicable standards, policies, laws or regulations to the attention of the appropriate cognizant office.
 Raising such concerns is a service to the Institute and does not jeopardize one’s position or employment.
 Confirmed violations will result in appropriate disciplinary action up to and including termination from employment or other relationships with the Institute campus.
 In some circumstances, civil and criminal charges and penalties may apply.